 What: An approximately 377 mile, cross-state, self supported gravel road challenge.
 The finishers must also write and submit a report with images of their adventure afterward.

-Where: Starting from Hawarden, Iowa, the route will take in parts of the T.I.V1, T.I.V2, and T.I.V4 routes covering the state from West to East in the upper three tiers of counties in the state.
+Where: Starting from Hawarden, Iowa, the route will take in parts of the T.I.V1, T.I.V2, T.I.V3, and T.I.V4 routes covering the state from West to East in the upper three tiers of counties in the state.

 When: The Challenge can be taken up after June 1st and can not be started after August 31st of 2014, the year of the anniversary of T.I.V10.
 Written reports with images will be accepted until September 30th, 2014.

-How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will be provided online at a later date), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
+How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will are available on separate pages here on the site), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
 Both tasks must be completed to be considered a "finisher" of the TIMP.

 About The Course: The TIMP will be run on public roads and bridleways in a linear fashion from West to East across Iowa.
 The course will be at least 95% or more gravel roads.
 There will be pass through towns which include the following: Hawarden, Orange City, Sutherland, Petersen, Linn Grove, Sioux Rapids, Mallard, West Bend, Algona, Forest City, Osage, Cresco, Decorah, and Lansing.

-Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 15 miles to get to the Eastern border of Iowa at Lansing.
-There may be deviations due to road construction, bridges out, etc. A recon to verify the route will occur in the Spring.
+Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 40 miles to get to the Eastern border of Iowa at Lansing.
+There may be deviations due to road construction, bridges out, etc.